ShayHall/environment/README.md

 # JS Environment

-This is a repo to learn how to create your own JS Development Environment, boilerplate, or starterkit from the ground up.
+This is a repo to learn how to create my own JS Development Environment, boilerplate, or starterkit from the ground up.
+It's taken from https://github.com/coryhouse/javascript-development-environment on Pluralsight.

 ## Topics